kubernetes-retired/kubernetes-anywhere/README.md

 ### Provisioning is done, let's launch an app!

-There is a tools container you can run on any of the hosts in the cluster that has `kubectl` preconfigured to use `kube-apiserver.weave.local`.
+There is a toolbox container you can run on any of the hosts in the cluster that has `kubectl` preconfigured to use `kube-apiserver.weave.local`.

-Here is how you can use this tools container.
+Here is how you can use this toolbox container.

 Start it in interactive mode:

 ```
-$ docker run -ti weaveworks/kubernetes-anywhere:tools
+$ docker run -ti weaveworks/kubernetes-anywhere:toolbox
 ```

 Check there is an expected number of worker nodes in the cluster: